I recently took part in Manchester Open City afternoon.

 Facebook is getting a fair amount of crititism led by the Daily Mail this morning which reports that

-Facebook was accused last night of putting children at risk by snubbing the official paedophile 'panic button'.
+Facebook was accused last night of putting children at risk by snubbing the official paedophile 'panic button'.adding that

 Both the Home Secretary and the mother of murdered schoolgirl Ashleigh Hall condemned the website for refusing to implement the system.